 How could that be possible?
 Well, today we know they were really finding teeth from megalodon (Otodus megalodon), the largest shark to ever live.
 But, was the megalodon the largest sea creature?
 Let’s find out!

 ‘Conservative’ estimates of megalodon’s size place its maximum size at 47,960 kg (105,733 lbs).
 Larger maximum size estimates place megalodon’s highest potential weight at 103,197 kg (227,510 lbs).

-(Which, for perspective, a single megalodon was the weight of about 1,250 fully grown adults!)
+( For perspective, a single megalodon was the weight of about 1,250 fully grown adults!)